SBRG/ssbio/README.rst

 ssbio: A Framework for Structural Systems Biology
 *************************************************

 Introduction
 ============

 This Python package provides a collection of tools for people with questions in the realm of structural systems biology.
 The main goals of this package are to:

 #.
-Provide an easy way to map genes to their encoded proteins sequences and structures
+Provide an easy way to map hundreds or thousands of genes to their encoded protein sequences and structures
 #.
-Directly link structures to genome-scale SBML models
+Directly link protein structures to genome-scale metabolic models
-#.
-Prepare structures for downstream analyses, such as their use in molecular modeling software
 #.
 Demonstrate fully-featured Python scientific analysis environments in Jupyter notebooks

 Example questions you can (start to) answer with this package: